jhnrckmnznrs/jhnrckmnznrs.github.io/portfolio.md

 <div align = "justify>
 Now, due to the class imbalance, a Synthetic Minority Over-sampling Technique (SMOTE) may be implemented to balance the two classes.
 The model obtained a 89% true negative rate, which is way lower than the previous two models.
 This may be due to the misrepresentation of the synthetic samples produced by SMOTE on the class.
 <br>
-Using an automated machine library like TPOT, an optimized pipieline is found based on the cross-validation scores.
+Using an automated machine library like TPOT, an optimized <a href = "/assets/tpot_loan.py>"pipieline</a> is found based on the cross-validation scores.
 Looking at the true negative rates when the pipeline is fitted on the original and dimension-reduced training datasets, the true negative rates are 96% and 92% respectively.
 </div>
 <div align = "justify">
 <h3>Conclusion</h3>